 Skip to main content

-Bearish Candle Patterns
+Bearish Candlestick Patterns

-Bearish candle patterns highlight areas where selling pressure is taking control, often following an uptrend or failed breakout.
+Bearish candlestick patterns highlight areas where selling pressure is taking control, often following an uptrend or failed breakout.
 These include classic one- and multi-bar formations that reflect weakness in price action, hesitation at resistance, or an early shift in sentiment.
 Detected using regular session price data, these patterns help identify potential tops, reversal signals, or breakdown confirmation.
 MarketAlpha tracks both current and prior signals to support timing and downside risk assessment.

 Bearish Engulfing